OpenMS/pyopenms-docs/docs/README.md

     pip install -r <pyOpenMS_dir>/docs/requirements.txt

-To build the docs run
+To build the docs run (works on all OS's)

-    sphinx-build <pyOpenMS_dir>/docs/source/ build/

-On a linux system, you can also use the provided Makefile and run

     make html

+and check validity of links using

+    make linkcheck